With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Texas

-Austin, Spur, and Fort Worth are tiny home friendly.
-They allow ADU on the property as well as tiny mobile houses.
+Austin, Spur, and Fort Worth are tiny home-friendly.
+They allow ADUs and tiny mobile homes on the property.

 -